 For either one, be sure to use a light soil mixture.
 A succulent mix is ideal as it allows good air circulation and excellent drainage.
 Alternately, you can mix regular potting soil with perlite and/or coco coir to create a well-drained soil mixture.

-It’s best to plant chamomile in a terracotta pot for better aeration and drainage.
-Check the soil frequently.
+It’s best to plant in a terracotta pot for better aeration and drainage.
+Check the potting mix frequently.
 It should not be allowed to dry out completely; however, you must also guard against over-watering as this causes root rot.

 4 Tips For Growing Chamomile

-#1 – Mulch: Hamper weed growth and help the soil retain moisture by surrounding your plants with a good layer of organic mulch.
+#1 – Mulch: Hamper weed growth and help retain moisture by surrounding your vegetation with a good layer of organic mulch.

 Shredded leaves and/or aged bark are good choices as mulch in an herb garden.
-When placing your mulch, be sure to leave a little space around your plants’ stems.
+When placing your mulch, be sure to leave a little space around the stems.
 If the mulch stays in contact with the stems, it can promote rot.

 #2 – Water carefully: Check the soil every few days to determine whether you need to water.
-Once established, chamomile is quite drought resistant.
-Water as you would most wildflowers by delivering water at a slow trickle, through a soaker hose or using a drip watering system.
+Once established, they are quite drought tolerant.
+Water as you would most wildflowers by watering with a slow trickle, through a soaker hose or using a drip watering system.

-These plants do best with occasional, deep watering at ground level.
-If you use a sprinkler system, be sure to water early in the morning so that the plants will have all day to dry out before dark.
+These plants do best with occasional, deep watering at base level.
+If you use a sprinkler system, be sure to irrigate early in the morning so that the specimens will have all day to dry out before dark.
 This helps prevent fungal infection and other diseases.

-#4 – Use a marker: Chamomile is a wildflower, and in its early stages it is easy to mistake it for a weed.
-Be sure to mark your plants clearly to avoid undoing all your hard work!
+#4 – Use a marker: This is a wildflower, and in its early stages it is easy to mistake it for a weed.
+Be sure to mark your saplings clearly to avoid undoing all your hard work!